 The Direct Marketing Association reacted swiftly, challenging the policy on the grounds that it discriminated against interstate commerce and unduly burdened out-of-state businesses.
-The resulting legal battle lasted almost seven years.
-Yet at the end of 2016, the Supreme Court of the United States let Colorado’s use tax reporting requirement for non-collecting sellers stand; it was enforced starting July 1, 2017.
+The resulting legal battle lasted almost seven years (South Dakota's legal battle over economic nexus was a cake walk by comparison).
+Yet at the end of 2016, the Supreme Court of the United States let Colorado’s use tax reporting requirement for non-collecting sellers stand; it's been enforced since July 1, 2017.

 A complicating quirk of Colorado sales tax law

 In South Dakota v.
-Wayfair, Inc., the Supreme Court didn’t create a bright-line test like the physical presence rule.
-It did, however, praise three aspects of South Dakota's tax system:
+Wayfair, Inc., the Supreme Court praised three aspects of South Dakota's tax system:

 - The economic nexus law prohibits retroactive enforcement of economic nexus